Thelma Hopkins (athlete): Biography

-Her achievement in breaking the world record is commemorated by a plaque in Cherryvale Playing Fields, South Belfast.

-Hopkins was born in Kingston upon Hull.
-She competed for Great Britain in the 1956 Summer Olympics held in Melbourne, Australia, in the high jump event, where she won the silver medal jointly with Maria Pisareva.
-In the 1954 Commonwealth Games she won a gold medal for Northern Ireland.
+Hopkins completed another double of national championships when winning the 80 metres hurdles and high jump at the 1957 WAAA Championships.

 As well as athletics she excelled at hockey where she was a regular choice for the Ireland women's national field hockey team, playing at forward and winning 40 caps.
-She also represented Ireland as an international Squash player.
+She also represented Ireland as an international squash player.

 She was one of many signatories in a letter to The Times on 17 July 1958 opposing 'the policy of apartheid' in international sport and defending 'the principle of racial equality which is embodied in the Declaration of the Olympic Games'.

+Hopkins moved to Canada, where she died on 10 January 2025, at the age of 88 in Edmonton.

+Her achievement in breaking the world record is commemorated by a plaque erected by Belfast City Council in 2006 in Cherryvale Playing Fields, South Belfast.